briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 ![20 yuan note with Guilin rock formations](/img/three-body-problem/20_yuan_note.jpeg)

 After college, my second job took me back to China where I specialized in the technologies, policies and applications of large scale battery storage systems for use in renewable energy projects.
 I worked for a man in Beijing who founded China's energy storage industry association after pioneering the commercialization of vinadium redox flow batteries for renewable energy projects.
 The job exposed me to exciting battery projects all over China, and also sharpened my technical Chinese skills as I was frequently reading, translating and intepreting in a bi-linguagl, hi-tech environment.
-At one of the annual industry conferences our organization hosted, I had the opportunity to be an interpreter for a conversation between American battery entrepreurs and representative from China's State Grid.
+At one of the annual industry conferences our organization hosted, I had the opportunity to be an interpreter for a conversation between American battery entrepreurs and representatives from China's State Grid.
 State Grid is China's state-owned power utility and was the world's 3rd largest company by revenue in 2022 behind Walmart and Amazon.

 ![State Grid HQ in Xi Cheng](/img/three-body-problem/invokeai/castles.png)

 My first introduction to the 'Three-Body' book came from one of my very best friends from college.
 He lived at the inner-most leaf-node of one of Beijing's more labrythnian hutongs next to a family that raised and trained pigeons.
 Visiting my friend where he lived often involved exchanges with his pigeon master neighbor in the narrow alleys of their corner of the hutong.
 In one such exchange the neighbor quipped to me with a croaking voice: 他怕你琴！, or "he's afraid of your guitar!".
 The pigeons cooing at my were apparently fearful of the backpack case for my classical guitar which extended over my head by about a foot, an unwelcomed advance into their roost!
 This simple pleasentry became a refrain that echoed every time we joked about life in the hutong.
 My friend and I bonded over Chinese language, classical guitar among many other things.
 I strongly considered his recommendation to check out 三体 (Three Body), the Chinese Sci-Fi novel about alien life in a solar system with three stars as he described it, but with already lots going on in Beijing I never had the chance to check out the book.

-***

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/5lj99Uz1d50?si=TwrypbY4vTfeWGRf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Almost 10 years later I came across across a preview for the Netflix production of "3 Body Problem" scheduled to come out in early 2024.
 With the possibility of loosing my job weighing heavily on me, I picked up the books on Amazon on an impulse buy hoping to have something to do if I was layed off this time.
-I ended up reading the first book on my Kindle.
-Reading Chinese on the kindle is nice because your can use built in dictionaries and Google translate for looking up difficult passages with just a few taps on the Kindle or Kindle iPad app.
+I read the first book in about 2 weeks, mostly using my Kindle.
+Looking up words and translating entire selections with the kindle is quick and easy, but it is a little bit distracting.

 Even though these look ups are simple, it can still be a distraction to have to do lots of look ups for certain chapters or passages that were hard to follow without doing so.
 I got the idea to build a simple online reader with built-in translation of each word.
 I scraped the Chinese text of the book from an online 山寨版 (a term from Shen Zhen--the heart of China's electronics industry--which referes to an unofficial version of something, a copy-cat or knock-off).
 This online version of the book contains some simple watermarks that I was able to remove, and I noticed that some words are rarely replaced with incorrect synonym characters, for examlpe: